mweststrate/react-next-2017-slides/src/20_outro.md

 # Mobx-state-tree

-It's React, but for data
+It's React, It's Git, but for data

 @mweststrate - Mendix